White House wades into debate on 'open' versus 'closed' artificial intelligence systems

 “One piece of encouraging news is that it’s clear to the experts that this is not a binary issue.
 There are gradients of openness,” said Alan Davidson, an assistant Commerce secretary and the NTIA's administrator.
 Davidson told reporters Tuesday that it's possible to find solutions that promote both innovation and safety.

-Meta plans to share with the Biden administration "what we’ve learned from building AI technologies in an open way over the last decade so that the benefits of AI can continue to be shared by everyone,” said a written statement from Nick Clegg, the company's president of global affairs.
+Meta plans to share with the Biden administration "what we’ve learned from building AI technologies in an open way over the last decade so that the benefits of AI can continue to be shared by everyone,” according to a written statement from Nick Clegg, the company's president of global affairs.

+Google has largely favored a more closed approach but on Wednesday released a new group of open models, called Gemma, that derive from the same technology used to create its recently released Gemini chatbot app and paid service.
+Google describes the open models as a more "lightweight" version of its larger and more powerful Gemini, which remains closed.

+In a technical paper Wednesday, Google said it has prioritized safety because of the "irreversible nature" of releasing an open model such as Gemma and urged "the wider AI community to move beyond simplistic 'open vs. closed' debates, and avoid either exaggerating or minimising potential harms, as we believe a nuanced, collaborative approach to risks and benefits is essential."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.